zgilkerson/azure-pipelines-agent/docs/design/byos.md

 ### Agent reuse

-1. Customer wants to run several consecutive jobs on an agent to take advantage of things like incremental source and machine-level package caches.
-But, they don't want to run unnecessary VMs overnight when there's no load.
-They want to specify minimum and maximum # of agents associated with time ranges, but reuse agents within that span.
+1. Customer wants to run several consecutive jobs on an agent to take advantage of incremental source and machine-level package caches.
+They want to specify minimum and maximum # of agents associated with time ranges or # of builds, but reuse agents within that span.
+This can save money by not running unnecessary VMs overnight when there's no load.
+It can also increase reliability: we're aware of customers who need to blow away agents once every N builds because the accumulated "detritus" makes subsequent builds flaky.
-2. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
+3. Customer wants to run additional configuration or cache warmup before an agent beings accepting jobs.
 As additional agents are spun up, the customer has an opportunity to run a prep script that doesn't impact "pipeline runtime".
+This is akin to the hosted pool's provisioner script.
+_While it's really nice to have, we could imagine shipping without it._

 ### On-premises customers